komodorio/backstage/plugins/komodor-backend/README.md

 The API key used for accessing the Komodor service.

+## `cache` (optional)

+- `shouldFetch`: Should data be fetched from the cache each client request, if already exists.
+Default is false.
+- `shouldUpdate`: Should the cache be updated constantly.

 In addition, configuration of an entity's `catalog-info.yaml` helps identify which specific Komodor object(s) should be presented on a specific entity catalog page.
 Specifically you might add the reference to this file to the `app.config.yaml` file, by adding it to the `catalog.locations` field.